ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 1. `from index | collection`
   - First step.
 When a query is issued, it locates the appropriate index.
 If our query specifies that index, the task is simple - use this index.
 Otherwise, a query analysis takes place and an auto-index is created.

 2. `where`
   - When we have our index, we scan it for records that match the query predicate.

 3. `load`
   - If a query contains a projection that requires any document loads to be processed, they are done just before projection is executed.

 3. `select`
   - From each record, the server extracts the appropriate fields.
 It always extracts the `id()` field ([stored](../../indexes/storing-data-in-index) by default).

   - If a query is not a projection query, then we load a document from storage.
-Otherwise, if we stored all requested fields in the index, then we use them and continue.
-If not, then the document is loaded from storage and the missing fields are fetched from it.
+Otherwise, if we stored all requested fields in the index, we use them and continue.
+If not, the document is loaded from storage and the missing fields are fetched from it.

   - If a query indicates that [projection](../../indexes/querying/projections) should be used, then all results that were not filtered out are processed by that projection.
 Fields defined in the projection are extracted from the index (if stored).

 4. `include`
   - If any [includes]() are defined, then the results are being traversed to extract the IDs of potential documents to include with the results.

 5. Return results.

 ## Querying Using LINQ